 Taenaka “When I received a request for a project from a customer after proposing to implement the precut method, it still motivates me in my work.
 It was a proposal-based project, but one of the decisive factors was our company's declaration of intent to use BIM to work on reducing CO2, and we were given the job.

-I realized the importance of being able to demonstrate a strong commitment to the environment through results and figures, and I think that in order for NOMURA to survive in this industry, Social GoodStrengthening activities that lead to I became convinced of the importance of continuing to do so."
+I realized the importance of demonstrating our commitment to the environment through results and figures, and I became convinced of the significance of strengthening these sociallyresponsible activities in order for NOMURA Co.,Ltd. to survive in this industry."

 Taenaka says he wants to continue to be involved in approaches that have a big impact on the company.
 Here is my outlook for the future.